 Once you discover the importance of microbes, and how it makes natural farming possible, you’ll next need to learn how to start making all the bio fertilizers.

-Natural farming is the future of commercial farming… I hope.
-It’s a way to avoid having to rely and produce more GMO’s too.
 The day we can stop fearing over glyphosate riddled foods, or freaking out over eating an apple that wasn’t washed properly, will be a good day.
-It would be ideal if we all started to learn it; the little guys like me and the big mass food producing farms too.
+It would be ideal if we all started to learn it; the little guys like us, and the mass food producing farms as well.

 Thanks for stopping by!